SwedbankPay/developer.swedbankpay.com/_includes/payment-link.md

 When implementing the Payment Link scenario, it is optional to set a [`callbackURL`][technical-reference-callback] in the `POST` request.
-If callbackURL is set Swedbank Pay will send a request to this URL when the consumer as fulfilled the payment.
+If callbackURL is set Swedbank Pay will send a request to this URL when the payer has completed the payment.
 [See the Callback API description here][technical-reference-callback].

 ### Purchase flow